lastandfirst/Theme3.0/README.md

-# This is Bee Cool Bikes Theme versious 3.0
+# This is Bee Cool Bikes Theme versiou 3.0
+## Will use in new version